-Just moved in this past fall, Ben has already hosted collage painting workshops for his fellow residents and was a welcome voice in Oceana PARC’s Carol Sing.
+Just moved in this past fall, Ben has already hosted memoir writing for seniors workshops for his fellow residents and was a welcome voice in Oceana PARC’s Carol Sing.
 He’s now looking forward to leading more activities for seniors, like writing and acrylic painting courses, in the new year.
 And the 86-year-old has just the right background for it.

 Well versed in voice, theatre and music, Ben attended McGill University, St. Michael’s Choir School, Western Washington University and more.
 Along the way, he earned a degree in education and a master’s degree in theatre.